India needs oppn that is not afraid of ruling party; Mamata should be PM: Swamy | Politics

 India needs oppn that is not afraid of ruling party; Mamata should be PM: Swamy

-Senior BJP leader and former Union minister Subramanian Swamy said on Tuesday that the country needs a genuine opposition which is not afraid of the ruling party.Describing West Bengal Chief Minister and Trinamool Congress supremo Mamata Banerjee as someone who cannot be blackmailed, he said she should be the prime minister of India.I do think that the country needs a genuine opposition which cannot be blackmailed by people in power, Swamy said while speaking at an interactive session organised by FICCI here.I know a lot of people today.
+Senior BJP leader and former Union minister Subramanian Swamy said on Tuesday that the country needs a genuine opposition which is not afraid of the ruling party.Describing West Bengal Chief Minister and Trinamool Congress supremo Mamata Banerjee as someone who cannot be blackmailed, he said she should be the prime minister of India.I do think that the country needs a genuine opposition which cannot be blackmailed by people in power, Swamy said while speaking at an interactive session organised by FLO, the womens wing of FICCI, here.I know a lot of people today.

 - Country: